gainwell-ohio/spbm/docs/Pharmacist Reference Guide/Policy and Procedures/Appeals in MR.md

 ![image](https://user-images.githubusercontent.com/122046056/231279399-c7d22e70-d0f1-41db-8eb0-fcfd5cf5d80a.png)

 7.	***Delete the document off your computer.***
+8. Cancel the PA in Vue360rx and notate that the documents have been submitted to process manager for the appeals team.

 Let me know if there are any questions.
 This will be updated in Evergreen under Policy and Procedures.